acrticsludge/expense-tracker/README.md

 # Expense Tracker Web App

-A modern **Expense Tracker** web application built with **Next.js**, featuring **analytics, budget management, and Google login**.
+A modern **Expense Tracker** web application built with **Next.js**, featuring **analytics and budget management**.
 Keep track of your spending, visualize expenses, and manage preferences with a sleek, responsive interface.

 ---